 Cross took two hundred and fifty pounds in the first three days, but the problem of a rotting five-ton carcass had to be addressed.
 Under pressure from the local magistrate, who was clearly concerned about the risk to public health, he invited assorted anatomists and scientists to dissect the dead Chuny.
 The carcass was flayed by a nine-strong team of butchers, who sweated hour after hour over their task while Cross’s keepers mopped up blood and poured buckets of perfumed disinfectant over the floor of the den.
 Only when the revolting work was finally done did the anatomists begin slicing and sawing, and examining and measuring the inner mechanisms of the stupendous beast.

 The exhausted butchers dragged the hide down the stairs to the street and heaved it on to a waiting cart.
-Creaking under its load, the cart pulled off, bound we know not where, though rumour had it that the hide had been bought by a tanner called Davis for the sum of fifty pounds.
+Creaking under its load the cart pulled off, bound we know not where, though rumour had it that the hide had been bought by a tanner called Davis for the sum of fifty pounds.
 The flesh was taken away on a fleet of carts to the knacker’s yard in Sharpe’s Alley in Cow Cross, where it was “processed”, and whence it ended up in goodness knows what animal’s feeding bowl, or on goodness knows what unsuspecting wretch’s dinner plate.
 As for Chuny’s intestines, the story goes that they were carted off late one night down Wellington Street to Waterloo Bridge, dropping into the river with a splash heard only by a few midnight strollers and by the prostitutes who haunted such places.
 Thus did the last of Chuny go to join the sewage, the household slops, the effluent from factories and the dead animals that made up the peculiar “soup” of the Thames.

 But Chuny lived on in a number of strange ways.
 A plaster cast of his noble head made by the phrenologists James De Ville and son was displayed in their workshop in the Strand alongside the crania of madmen and executed criminals.
+(De Ville, incidentally, features in another of my posts.)
 And the one-ton hide, which Mr Davis had treated at his tannery in Greenwich, was cut up and sold off, the main piece fetching thirty-three pounds twelve shillings and sixpence at an auction in Leadenhall Street leather market, and smaller pieces being bought either by the leather workers who specialised in luxury articles or by collectors of curios.
 One such piece, about the size of a small pocket diary, is still sitting in a little museum in Saffron Walden, where it was deposited in 1837 by a member of a prominent Essex family.
 Even Chuny’s hair had its devotees, and a man by the name of John Ranking actually obtained samples from Cross to back up his rather eccentric research.